 You can download a pdf of GaLTT member Nick Doe's GPS-based maps of 707-acre Park trails here.
 You can find downloadable Sensitive Ecosystem Maps (SEMs) on the Islands Trust website by clicking here.

-A new edition of GaLTT's beautiful trail map has been drawn by member Cameron Murray.
-It has been printed on a much tougher, waterproof paper this time.
-Copies are available for $5 each from North Road Outdoor Clothing Store, Mid-island Co-Op, the Visitor's Information Centre at Twin Beaches, Page's Marina, and of course the summer Farmer's Market.
-On the reverse of the printed map are detailed descriptions of 25 trail walks (numbered on the map).
-The maps on this webpage are simplified version of the printed map.
+GaLTT's beautiful paper trailmap drawn by member Cameron Murray, is printed on tough, waterproof paper.
+Copies are available for $5 each from North Road Outdoor Clothing Store, Mid-island Co-Op, the Visitor's Information Centre at Twin Beaches, Page's Marina, and at the summer Farmer's Market at Agi Hall.

 Horses on the trails